CIS-566-Fall-2023/final-project/README.md

 ## Introduction

 This project will serve as a base for a procedural character creation system that could hopefully be integrated into my game, [Fling to the Finish](https://store.steampowered.com/app/1054430/Fling_to_the_Finish/), in the future.
 The game uses an art-style where all characters fit within a bounding-sphere, and must be *roughly* round shaped.
-So far, all the characters in the game have been hand-created by our amazing team.
-This is a difficult and time consuming process, and also limits our ability to release unlockable content more freely.

 ## Goal